apache/yunikorn-site/docs/design/k8shim.md

 and a [validation webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook), where:

 1. The `mutation webhook` mutates pod spec by:
-   - adding `schedulerName: yunikorn`
+   - Adding `schedulerName: yunikorn`
-     - by explicitly specifying the scheduler name, the pod will be scheduled by YuniKorn scheduler
+     - By explicitly specifying the scheduler name, the pod will be scheduled by YuniKorn scheduler.
-   - adding `applicationId` label
+   - Adding `applicationId` label
-     - when a label `applicationId` exists, reuse the given applicationId
+     - When a label `applicationId` exists, reuse the given applicationId.
-     - when a label `spark-app-selector` exists, reuse the given spark app ID
+     - When a label `spark-app-selector` exists, reuse the given spark app ID.
-     - otherwise, assign a generated application ID for this pod, using convention: `yunikorn-<namespace>-autogen`. this is unique per namespace.
+     - Otherwise, assign a generated application ID for this pod, using convention: `yunikorn-<namespace>-autogen`.
+This is unique per namespace.
-   - adding `queue` label
+   - Adding `queue` label
-     - when a label `queue` exists, reuse the given queue name.
-Note, if placement rule is enabled, values set in the label is ignored
+     - When a label `queue` exists, reuse the given queue name.
+Note, if placement rule is enabled, values set in the label is ignored.
-     - otherwise, adds `queue: root.default`
+     - Otherwise, adds `queue: root.default`
+   - Adding `disableStateAware` label
+     - If pod was assigned a generated applicationId by the admission controller, also set `disableStateAware: true`.
+This causes the generated application to immediately transition from the `Starting` to `Running` state so that it will not block other applications.
 2. The `validation webhook` validates the configuration set in the configmap
-   - this is used to prevent writing malformed configuration into the configmap
+   - This is used to prevent writing malformed configuration into the configmap.
-   - the validation webhook calls scheduler [validation REST API](api/scheduler.md#configuration-validation) to validate configmap updates
+   - The validation webhook calls scheduler [validation REST API](api/scheduler.md#configuration-validation) to validate configmap updates.

 ### Admission controller deployment